Bachelor of Science in Interdisciplinary Studies: EC-6 Core Subjects

 - Students who are not successful on the Math THEA may satisfy this requirement with a grade of B or above in College Algebra (MATH 1314) or higher course, excluding MATH 1350 and MATH 1351.

-7. Payment of Texas Education Agency mandated $55.00 assessment fee
+7. Payment of Texas Education Agency mandated $55.00 technology fee

 Out-of-country applicants to the teacher preparation program must meet ONE of the following:

 - Verification of satisfactory score on the Test of English as a Foreign Language- Internet Based Test (TOEFL-IBT).
-All four portions (listening, speaking, reading, and writing) are used to calculate the score.
-Only a passing score on the Speaking portion is required at this time.
-The acceptable passing score on the Speaking portion is 26.
+The acceptable passing scores are: Speaking 24, Listening 22, Reading 22, Writing21.